Illustrating an error in "An equivalent condition for a uniform space to be coverable": Introduction

+A uniform space $X$ is chain connected if for each entourage $E$ of $X$, every pair of points $x,y\in X$ can be joined by an $E$-chain.
+For chain connected spaces the construction of $X_E$ and therefore $\widetilde X$ is independent of the choice of basepoint \cite[Remark 18]{BP}.

-A space $X$ is defined to be unformly joinable \cite{Rips} if for each entourage $E$ of $X$ there is an entourage $F$ of $X$ such that if $(x,y)\in F$ then $x$ and $y$ can be joined by a generalized path $\alpha$ where $\alpha_E$ is the homotopy class of the edge path $e(x,y)$ in $R(X,E)$.
-Call such a generalized path $\bm{E}$\textbf{-short}.
-A space is defined to be coverable \cite{BP} if there is a basis of entourages $\mathcal{B}$ for $X$ such that for each $E\in \mathcal{B}$, the projection $GP(X,x_0)\to (X_E,x_0)$ is surjective.
+A uniform space $X$ is defined to be locally uniformly joinable \cite{Rips} if for each entourage $E$ of $X$ there is an entourage $F\subset E$ such that such that if $(x,y)\in F$ then $x$ and $y$ can be joined by a generalized path $\alpha$ where the $E$-chain associated with $\alpha$ is $E$-homotopic to the $E$-chain $\{x,y\}$.
+We call such a generalized path $E$-short.
+Note that in the initial preprint of \cite{Rips} this concept was referred to as uniformly joinable.
+The authors subsequently changed the terminology to locally uniformly joinable.
+Thus references to uniform joinability in \cite{P} really mean local uniform joinability.

+In order to give a definition of local uniform joinability that avoids the term ``generalized path," suppose that $X$ is chain connected and define $X$ to be locally uniformly joinable if for every entourage $E$ there is an entourage $F\subset E$ so that given $(x,y)\in F$ there is an element $([\alpha_H])_H\in\widetilde X$ (where the basepoint is taken to be $x$) such that $\alpha_E$ is $E$-homotopic to $\{x,y\}$.
+Thus we see that if $X$ is locally uniformly joinable chain connected, for every entourage $E$ there exists an entourage $F\subset E$ such that $\phi_{EF}(X_F)\subset\phi_E(\widetilde X)$.
+That means that the inverse system $\{X_H\}_H$ satisfies the strong Mittag-Leffler condition (\cite[Definition 4.1]{L}).
+Conversely, assuming $X$ is chain connected, if the inverse system is strong Mittag-Leffler then one can see that $X$ is locally uniformly joinable.

+A uniform space $X$ is defined to be coverable \cite{BP} if there is a basis of entourages for $X$ such that for each entourage $E$ in the basis, the projection $\phi_E:\widetilde X\to X_E$ is surjective.
+Thus we can easily see that for chain connected spaces coverability implies local uniform joinability.
+Given $E$ one simply takes $F\subset E$ so that $F$ is a member of the basis of ``coverable entourages."
+One immediately sees that coverability is on the face of it more difficult to satisfy.
+We are requiring that for every entourage $E$ there exists an entourage $F\subset E$ so that for every $(x,y)\in F$, there is a generalized path joining $x$ and $y$ that is $F$-short.